michaeljluo/JobApplicationManager/README.md

 ﻿# JobApplicationManager

 ## Description
 This program is a command-line job application management tool that enables users to efficiently catalog, customize, and track their job applications.
-It automates the creation of custom resumes and cover letters, stores application files in organized folders, and maintains a detailed history of job applications in an Excel spreadsheet.
+It allows for streamlined customization of resumes and cover letters, stores application files in organized folders, and maintains a detailed history of job applications in an Excel spreadsheet.

 ## Features